Request Information

 Financial Aid

-Financial aid may be available to you as a returning adult student and is awarded by UW-Green Bay.
+Financial aid is awarded by UW-Green Bay.
 Students in the program are eligible to apply for UW-Green Bay scholarships.
 Aid is also available to eligible veterans and current members of the military, for more information contact UW-Green Bay Veteran’s Services.
+Students enrolling in the certificate programs are not eligible for financial aid.

 Please check with UW-Green Bay regarding minimum credits required to qualify for financial aid as a full- or part-time student.